 - Only when humic acid is converted into salt (humate) can it show biological activity.

 In 1949, a former Soviet scientist called Lydia Khristeva extracted a solution of sodium humate from soil samples and used it to irrigate plants.
 They found that it greatly promoted plant growth and root development.
 This is the first time that after natural humic acid has been found and proved to be converted into sodium humate (potassium) salt; the biological activity of humic acid has increased dramatically, more than 100 times.

 - How humic acid activity is released.

-The chemical and biological activities of soil humic acid and weathered coal, lignite and peat humic acid are very low, because the valence vacancies in their molecules are occupied by metal ions in minerals, and the molecules themselves are tightly entangled in a "ball".
-If humic acid is to be used as a biological stimulant, it must be transformed into a form with high chemical and biological activity level, that is, "open" tight molecular spheres to make water-soluble humic acid or soluble humate.
-When humic acid is in soluble form, it can easily chelate nutrients, promote root development, improve crop resistance, improve quality and yield.
+The chemical and biological activities of soil humic acid and weathered coal, lignite, and peat humic acid are very low, because the valence vacancies in their molecules are occupied by metal ions in minerals, and the molecules themselves are tightly entangled in a "ball".
+If humic acid is to be used as a biological stimulant, it must be transformed into a form with high chemical and biological activity levels, that is, "open" tight molecular spheres to make water-soluble humic acid or soluble humate.
+When humic acid is in soluble form, it can easily chelate nutrients, promote root development, improve crop resistance, and improve quality and yield.